Apply a Function over a List or Vector via Futures

 If a named list, then those globals are used as is.

-In all cases, FUN
+In all cases, FUN and any \ldots arguments are automatically

 passed as globals to each future created as they are always needed.